madebyatlas/docs/docs/source/lenny.rst

    At the current moment, all log channels must be set up at the same time and individual setup, editing, or delection is not available.

-   A feature to individually configure is currently in the backlog and we do not have an expected release date for it.
+   This feature to individually configure is currently in the backlog and we do not have an expected release date for it.

 Parameters